-13 Great Father-Daughter Road Trips To Take This Fall
+13 Great Road Trips to Take with Your Dad This Fall

 Take an epic outdoor camping adventure with your dad this fall in the beautiful Southern mountains.
 You can do a roundup of the charming North Georgia (Blue Ridge, Dahlonega, and Helen), Carolina (Cashiers, Highlands, and Blowing Rock), and Tennessee (Pigeon Forge, Walland, and Gatlinburg) mountain towns for stunning views, outdoors excursions like zip-lining and fly-fishing, and hot cocoa by the fire.
 There’s nothing like nature to foster deep conversation and bonding.